jesserahman/goLangPracticeProject/README.md

 # goLang Practice Project: Banking Application

-This project is a sample application based on this [udemy course](https://www.udemy.com/course/rest-based-microservices-api-development-in-go-lang/)
+This project is a sample banking application based on this [udemy course](https://www.udemy.com/course/rest-based-microservices-api-development-in-go-lang/).
-This project has been modified from the original project make use of additional endpoints
+This project has been modified from the original project through the use of additional endpoints as well as DB Updates and Deletes, which make use of other http methods.

 ## Usage
 There are currently 12 working endpoints in this project